ConnectedBradford/Connected-Bradford-Secondary-Care-Maternity/README.md

 # Flexible Data Model (FDM)

-As a standard all our research datasets are stored in a Flexible Data Model (FDM) this is loosely based on the OHDSI standards and includes a person and onbservation period table that are in OHDSI standards .Click [here](https://www.ohdsi.org/data-standardization/) for details if the OHDSI CDM Model.
+As a standard all our research datasets are stored in a Flexible Data Model (FDM) this is loosely based on the OHDSI standards and includes a person and observation period table that are in OHDSI standards .Click [here](https://www.ohdsi.org/data-standardization/) for details of the OHDSI CDM Model.